Toby222/cosmeredle/README.md

 For developing server:
+bun run dev

+The client will automatically be bundled

+For building:
-bun run dev:server
+bun run build

-For developing client, first run server dev, then this: bun run dev:client